rangari-rani/academic-projects-mca/sorting-algorithm-visualizer/README.md

 ## 📚 About This Project

-This was one of my early GUI projects during MCA where I used **Bootstrap 4.4.1** directly via **CDN** to handle all the layout, and components styling — no custom CSS or SCSS setup was required.
+This was one of my early GUI projects during **MCA academic phase (2022)** where I used **Bootstrap 4.4.1** directly via **CDN** to handle all the layout, and components styling — no custom CSS or SCSS setup was required.
 It helped me quickly prototype UI with grid, buttons, and modals using only class names.

 ---